 Sleep deprivation may be responsible for feelings of fatigue as well as anxiety or depression.
 And when we sleep, we are naturally releasing energy boosters like serotonin.
 Aim for about 8 hours of shut-eye a night, and try to go to bed and get up at the same time every day.
 Make sure your bedroom helps you feel relaxed.

 If you are having trouble with sleeping, please check the BetterMe: Mental Health app.
 It includes different tools to support your emotional well-being.
-One of the features is Sleep, aimed at improving the quality of sleep with background sounds to help you wind down and relax.
+One of the features is Sleep, which is aimed at improving the quality of sleep with background sounds to help you wind down and relax.

 You can also check our Blog for more articles on the topic, for instance: